 Pieter specializes in cross-border commercial disputes.
 In addition to trying cases in state and federal court, Pieter has arbitrated before AAA, ICC, ICDR, JAMS, and JCAA tribunals in English and Japanese.
 Pieter has particular experience with IP licensing disputes — complex cases involving a mix of trade secret, patent, tort, and contract claims relating to technology development and implementation.
 He has also handled M&A, venture capital, and joint venture litigation.
 Outside of the hearing room, Pieter advises clients on how best to mitigate risk, settle, or avoid disputes altogether.

 Pieter maintains an active public interest practice.
-He is part of the cross-office team that exposed conditions in U.S. Customs and Border Patrol detention facilities and secured a preliminary injunction compelling their improvement.
+He is part of the cross-office team that exposed conditions in U.S. Customs and Border Patrol detention facilities and secured a permanent injunction compelling their improvement.
 For this work, Pieter and the team were awarded the MLK Award for Civil Rights Advocacy by The Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, the American Heritage Award by The American Immigration Council, and the Courageous Luminaries Award by the National Immigration Law Center.